trammell/recipe-book/recipe-book.md

 > pinch salt
 > 2 cups crushed ice
 > 1 cup 100 percent agave tequila, preferably reposado
-> 1 cup Triple Sec
+> 1 cup triple sec

 1. Combine the lime zest and juice, the lemon zest and juice, sugar and salt in a large liquid measuring cup.
 Cover with plastic wrap and refrigerate until flavors meld, 4 to 24 hours.
 2. Divide 1 cup crushed ice between 4-6 margarita or double old-fashioned glasses.
 Strain juice mixture into a 1-quart pitcher or cocktail shaker.